Hydrogen Laws and Incentives in Massachusetts

 Massachusetts Department of Energy Resources’ Massachusetts Offers Rebates for Electric Vehicles (MOR-EV) Trucks Program offers rebates for the purchase or lease of all-electric and hydrogen fuel cell electric trucks, buses, and vans.
 Eligible vehicles must have a manufacturer’s suggested retail price of less than $2,000,000.
 Rebate amounts are available in a declining three block rate structure, determined by the number of trucks per weight group.
 Rebates are offered in the following amounts:

 Applicants may apply for a voucher to reserve a rebate at the current rebate block value.
 A voucher may be provided to an applicant who has demonstrated an intent to purchase, which may be evidenced by a completed purchase order.
-Applicable vehicles that are registered or operate with an environmental justice community at least 50% of the time are eligible for an increased rebate amount.
+Applicable vehicles that are registered or operate with an environmental justice community at least 50% of the time are eligible for an additional 10% of the rebate amount.

 Applicants must apply for a rebate following the purchase and registration of the truck in Massachusetts and must retain ownership of the truck for a minimum of 48 months.
 MOR-EV Trucks rebates cannot be combined with funds from the Department of Environmental Protection Volkswagen Settlement-Funded Grant & Incentive Programs or Massachusetts Diesel Emissions Reduction Act programs.